ReSwift/ReactiveReSwift/README.md

 # Credits

+- Huge thanks to [Evan Czaplicki](https://github.com/evancz) for creating [Elm](https://github.com/elm-lang), the first language to implement unidirectional data flow as a paradigm.
-- Thanks a lot to [Dan Abramov](https://github.com/gaearon) for building [Redux](https://github.com/reactjs/redux) - all ideas in here and many implementation details were provided by his library.
+- Thanks a lot to [Dan Abramov](https://github.com/gaearon) for building [Redux](https://github.com/reactjs/redux), many ideas in here were provided by his library.
 - Thanks a lot to [Benjamin Encz](https://github.com/Ben-G) for building [ReSwift](https://github.com/ReSwift/ReSwift), the base from which this project was derived.

 # Get in touch